Siyabulelamg/Digital-Portfolio/README.md

 ### Reflection

 **Situation**
-Submitting my CV felt like the final outcome of all the work I had done and the knowledge gained throughout the training.
-I wanted to ensure it made a strong and lasting impression.
+Initially, my CV was basic and did not properly reflect my achievements, skills, or potential.
+It was overwhelming, filled with unnecessary details, and didn’t follow the best structure.
+This made me realize it wasn’t strong enough to stand out to employers.

 **Task**
-My objective was to submit a complete and professional job application that highlighted my skills, experiences, and showed alignment with the role I was applying for.
+My objective was to take note of what I had learned and apply it when creating my CV.
+I needed to create a compelling CV that highlighted my achievements, education, skills, and experiences in a way that was clear, professional, and appealing to potential employers.

 **Action**
-I carefully reviewed the job description and made adjustments to both my CV and cover letter to match the employer’s requirements.
-I double-checked for spelling and formatting errors and ensured everything was consistent.
-I then submitted my application through the requested channel.
+I carefully went through the checklist provided, ticking items I already had and adding those I didn't.
+I restructured my CV into defined sections: personal summary, education, technical skills, work experience, and achievements.
+I made sure the content followed proper formatting rules, used bullet points, and added relevant accomplishments.
+I proofread it multiple times and asked for feedback before finalizing it.

 **Result**
-I submitted the final CV with confidence.
-I felt fulfilled knowing that it represented me in the best possible way.
-The experience reminded me how important it is to pay attention to detail and take pride in my work.
-It gave me a strong sense of accomplishment and encouraged me to apply for more positions in the future.
+The final CV looks clean, and professional, and acts as a strong marketing tool for my skills.
+I feel confident submitting it and now know how to customize it for different opportunities.
+I finally feel like it will start grabbing the attention of the right people.